bilind/uodcp/uodtemplates/sphinx_rtd_theme-master/demo_docs/source/page.rst

 ``Open in``
 ```````````
     This is belong to the ``Redirect Page URL`` field.
-You have the option to open the link in the same window or a new window.
+You have the option whether to open the link in the same window or in a new one.
         * **Type**: Select field.
         * **Default Value**: 'Same Window'.